Simplify your life by downsizing your home the right way.

 Because finance can be trickier for over-50s, you should think twice about buying a new home before you’ve sold your old home.
 Signing a contract for a new home while the sale of your old one is pending is a risky gamble.
 You could find yourself facing trouble selling, or selling for far less than you’d anticipated.

-In the event you do buy a new home before selling your current home, you may need to access what’s known as bridging finance.
+In the event you do buy a new home before selling your current home, you may need to access what’s known as bridging finance or bridging loans.
 Bridging loans are short-term home loans that help cover periods of cash flow shortage.
 They’re designed as temporary solutions to temporary situations, and if all goes well you should be able to pay off a bridging loan quickly.

 However, waiting to buy until you’ve sold your old home can save you the stress and uncertainty of having to source interim finance.
 If you have sufficient equity in your old home, odds are you can afford to be patient.
 That patience will pay off in the long run.